 There’s never before been a company like Netflix.
-Not just because of its unique position as a leader in both the worlds of entertainment and technology; or because of its growth as the world’s leading streaming entertainment service, with over 167 million subscribers in 190 countries.
+Not just because of its unique position as a leader in both the worlds of entertainment and technology; or because of its growth as the world’s leading streaming entertainment service, with over 183 million members in 190 countries.
 Netflix is a revolutionary company because of a counter-intuitive and radical management culture, which defies tradition and expectation.

 When Reed Hastings founded Netflix, he developed a corporate philosophy and a set of management principles which would make Netflix one of the most inventive companies in the world.
 This meant rejecting the conventional wisdom under which other companies operate.
 At Netflix, adequate performance gets a generous severance and hard work is irrelevant.
 At Netflix, you don’t try to please your boss, you practice radical candour instead.
 At Netflix, employees never need approval, and the company always pays top of market.
 When Hastings first devised them, the implications of these principals were unknown, but over time they have inculcated flexibility, speed, and boldness throughout a successful and rapidly growing organisation.